alal9000/socializer_dev/scratch.md

 2. testing google login for name consistency - changes in user settings x

-3. ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)
+3. ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages) x

-4. age radios on profile page
+4. age radios on profile page x

-5. create the page requestor to url param decorator
+5. profile description data should show for a user whose profile is being browsed (cannot submit the form obviously)

+6. look at the pagination on the photos page